Anthony Mantha: Washington Capitals

 On April 12, 2021, Mantha was traded to the Washington Capitals in exchange for Jakub Vrána, Richard Pánik, a first-round pick in 2021 and second-round pick in 2022.

 On April 18, 2021, Mantha became the first Washington Capital in history to score a goal in each of his first four games with the club.

-On December 13, 2022, Mantha assisted on Alexander Ovechkin's 800th career goal making Ovechkin the third player in NHL history to reach 800 career goals.
+On December 13, 2022, Mantha assisted on Alexander Ovechkin's 800th career goal, making Ovechkin the third player in NHL history to reach 800 career goals.

 Vegas Golden Knights

 On March 5, 2024, Mantha was traded to the Vegas Golden Knights in exchange for a 2024 second-round and a 2026 fourth-round pick.

 Calgary Flames

 In an interview with RDS on June 18, 2024, Mantha confirmed that he would not re-sign with the Golden Knights.
 He subsequently signed a one-year, $3.5 million contract with the Calgary Flames on July 1, 2024.
-He achieved a Gordie Howe hat trick in a 6-5 season-opening overtime win over the Vancouver Canucks at Rogers Arena on October 9.
-He had a short-handed score and a fight with J. T. Miller both within the last five minutes of the first period and assisted on a Martin Pospíšil goal in the third.
+He achieved a Gordie Howe hat trick in a 6–5 season-opening overtime win over the Vancouver Canucks at Rogers Arena on October 9.
+He had a short-handed goal and a fight with J. T. Miller both within the last five minutes of the first period and assisted on a Martin Pospíšil goal in the third.
 Mantha injured his ACL after being checked by Canadiens forward Emil Heineman on November 5.
 The team announced on November 11 that he would miss the remainder of the season after undergoing surgery.